 When an employee is unable to receive the vaccination due to a disability or their religion, the employer must engage in a good faith interactive process to identify a reasonable accommodation that does not constitute undue hardship.
 This process should include a direct and open dialogue with the employee to determine possible options for accommodation given the nature of the workforce, the workspace itself, and the employee’s position.

 The employer should also consider the prevalence of employees who have already received a COVID-19 vaccination and the amount of contact employees may have with others whose vaccination status is unknown.
 Accommodations may include allowing employees to work from home, modifications to the employee’s workspace, changes to the employee’s schedule to reduce contact with others, or another alternative that may allow the employee to work away from the worksite.
 This is not an exhaustive list and creativity may be needed to find a solution.

 In circumstances where a reasonable accommodation is not possible, it is lawful for the employer to exclude the employee from the workplace.
-However, employers must be mindful that some individuals or demographic groups may face greater barriers in obtaining COVID-19 vaccinations than others.
-As a result, a mandatory vaccination program may inadvertently create a negative impact on those individuals or demographic groups.
 Regardless, employers should document each step of the interactive process to ensure there is a comprehensive record of the employer’s efforts to accommodate the employee.

-The rules and laws surrounding vaccinations are constantly changing.
-We expect both federal and local government agencies to continue to update their guidance as circumstances develop.
+Vaccinations for COVID-19 have only recently been made available and the rules and laws surrounding vaccinations are constantly changing.
+We expect both federal and local government agencies to update their guidance as circumstances develop in the coming months.
 Employers should take care in adopting vaccination policies and ensure that such policies remain up to date.